YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>set ^Disney("Jungle Book")="India"

 The commands perform database updates, which are shared between processes.
-You can see this if you start a new terminal session, start a new YottaDB/GT.M process and ask it to dump the “global variable” (a key-value association) ^Disney.
+You can see this if you start a new terminal session, start a new YottaDB process and ask it to dump the “global variable” (a key-value association) ^Disney.
 The halt command takes you back to the Linux shell.

 .. parsed-literal::
    YDB>zwrite ^Disney